umurkaragoz/laravel-std-admin/README.md

 ## Current

-- route generation
+### route generation

 - function based route generation
     - index
     - create
     - update
     - delete
     - restore

-- standard index pages
+### standard index pages

 - sorting
 - one-column text filtering
 - boolean toggles
 - deletables

-- deletables
+### deletables

 - deleting from index pages
 - standard trashed pages
     - standard-column indexing
     - restoring

+### editing data

+Supplying data to both `create` and `edit` operations under one method.

+Very often we need to supply some additonal data both for create and edit operations.

+A classical example would be need of supplying `categories` list to view while both creating or editing `products`.

+Override `supplyEditData()` method and place repeating data into it.
+It will supply returned data to views when `create` and `edit` methods are called.

 ## Planned